secondsea/twitterfetchapp/readme.txt

 if the twitter app directory is used in a wwwroot directory then all that needs to be done to run the search is "locahost/twitterfetchapp"
 Note: at this time input of user name only searches my key account for tweets from that user.
 I may at a later date add the user history option to retrieve tweets from the user inputed.

+06/05/2018
- I have added error messaging for checking for needed parameters, invalid address location and invalid name.
+Added Drag and drop to tweets and hide and unhid capability I have added error messaging for checking for needed parameters, invalid address location and invalid name.
  If there are not tweets on the timeline for the specified user the response should inform the user.